softmatterlab/SmartTrap/README.md

 - Remove the chamber and let it cool off.

 ### Installing a chamber
+To install a chamber first take the sample holder from the

 ## Pipette puller
 When making chambers you need a micropipette.
 You can make these yourself from glass capillaries using the pipette puller described here.